dlt-hub/dlt/docs/website/docs/dlt-ecosystem/deployments/where-can-dlt-run.md

 This way, with dlt:
 - Large data can be processed on tiny machines.
 No more crashing airflow workers or pods.
-- when normalising data, we use the available compute resources optimally.
+- When normalising data, we use the available compute resources optimally.
 - By enabling running on micro workers, you are enabled to split your job before running it with dlt, to achieve more parallelism.